 - If you ride number 4, from Radiohuset to Gullmarsplan, you’ll get to see two of the city’s well-known architectural landmarks: the Västerbron bridge and Garnisonen, a listed 1972 building by architect Tage Hertzell.

 Stockholm’s tunnelbana, as the metro is called in Swedish, is by far the fastest way of getting around the city.
 The possibilities for sightseeing are endless as the system covers not only the inner city but also the outskirts.

 But the metro is also a sight in itself.
 The 110-kilometer long metro system houses a unique collection of sculptures, artworks and exhibitions.
 More than 90 or the 100 stations are decorated by artists.
-The art program was initiated in the 1950s, and the oldest works can be found at the T-Centralen station.
+The art program was initiated in the 1950s, and the oldest works can be found at the Stockholm Central station, 'T-Centralen' (or 'Centralen' for short) station.